Last updated on May 6, 2024

 Overview

-Each Nik Collection plugin has common sliders as well as other sliders that are unique to it and you will find them in two locations:
+Each Nik Collection plugin has common sliders as well as other sliders that are unique to it, and you will find them in two locations:

-Sliders also have the following features:
+Sliders also have the following features (except for the luminosity mask):

 Selective Color Sliders